 A lot of what Part 1 (The Wind’s Divine Melody) of my book (The Struggle Within) is about is my karma for naughty, vengeful behaviour.

-Because I felt humiliated (mistakenly, I should add, by Sri Chinmoy, my guru) — and because my pride was being smashed — I decided that this was too agitating for my ego for me to surrender to.
-So, I deliberately misbehaved.
+Because I felt humiliated (mistakenly, I should add, by Sri Chinmoy, my guru) — and because my pride was being smashed — I decided that this was too agitating for my ego for me to simply surrender to.
+So, I deliberately misbehaved in retaliation.
 I drank booze and did other things I felt Sri Chinmoy would not like, often as a way of “getting him back.”
 As I result, I developed momentum in the wrong direction and urges to drink (but that is a topic for another post).

-My daughter’s behaviour problem was due to parental alienation against me by her mother, Erin, which amounted to defamation of character against me.
+My daughter’s behaviour problem was due to father alienation against me by her mother, Erin, which amounted to defamation of character against me.
 This was also my karma for spiteful misbehavior on my part toward my Guru.
 Out of vengefulness for being scolded because it insulted my ego, I smeared him a few times to about ten fellow disciples.
 Erin caused my child to have issues with me, as though there was something wrong with me.
-This caused behaviour problems and ruined my relationship with my daughter, in the same way that I may have caused problems for Sri Chinmoy’s disciples and his relationship with them.
+This caused behaviour problems and ruined my relationship with my daughter, in the same way that I may have caused problems for Sri Chinmoy’s disciples and their relationship with him.

 Abigail was also having serious behaviour problems at school.
 I strongly suspected it was coming from her mother, but I didn’t know what exactly.
 My only solution was to show her as much love, encouragement, respect, and all the beauty she had inside as possible.
 And for a short period, I rewarded her with privileges relative to how well she behaved.
 If I caught her behaving well, I gave her a sticker which she could use like money to pay for things she wanted.
 But I only had her a quarter of the time, and nobody else hopped on board with my attempts.